nesst-lab/comppedagogy/worksheetsAndAccompaniments/worksheetC.md

 -------------
 ### DIRECTIONS
-Navigate to the directory welcomeToTheLabyrinth, in 00_remote_worksheets.
+Navigate to the directory welcomeToTheLabyrinth, in worksheetsAndAccompaniments.
 We're going to do some "traveling" thorugh directories.
 Whenever you see "travel to" or "go to" (or some other variant), that means you should change directory to the specified place.

 Some notes:
 * Cities that are in Germany are directories in the Germany directory, cities that are in Wisconsin are directories in the Wisconsin directory, and so on and so forth.